Nexus0106/opensource_collect/nexus_disable_quick_create/README.rst

 Maintainers
 ~~~~~~~~~~~

-This module is maintained by the Nexus.
+This module is maintained by the NecOrionis Techsphere.